 (L) Thus, individuals can influence the Singapore government decisions for the better.

-(P) NGOs have been powerful advocates for changes in government decisions.
+(P) SSAs have been powerful advocates for changes in government decisions.

-(E) NGOs are legal groups that are non-governmental organisations.
+(E) SSAs are legal groups that are non-governmental organisations.
 These organisations have clear objectives and are formally registered with the government.
 They address a wide range of interests, such as persons with special needs or protecting the environment.
-As a result, NGOs can help influence the government’s decisions for the better.
-As the government cannot oversee everything in Singapore, NGOs are essential to fill in the gaps.
+As a result, SSAs can help influence the government’s decisions for the better.
+As the government cannot oversee everything in Singapore, SSA are essential to fill in the gaps.

 (E) For example, the Humanitarian Organisation for Migration Economics (HOME) and the Transient Workers Count Too (TWC2) recommended that foreign domestic helpers be given a day off a week in 2011.
 The recommendation was because a small minority of employers abuse their helpers by refusing to provide them with any rest.
 In 2013, the Singapore government passed a law to give them a weekly rest or compensation in lieu.

-(L) Thus, NOGs can help to influence government decisions.
+(L) Thus, SSAs can help to influence government decisions.

 (188.8.131.52) Strengthening citizens’ sense of belonging